qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `cmd > file 2>&1` make both stdout and stderr go to file.
 But `cmd 2>&1 > file` only make stdout go to file but don't redirect stderr.
 - File name is case sensitive (unlike Windows).
 - There is a capability system for executables, apart from file permission sytem.
 Use `getcap` to see capability.
 - Unset variables.
-If `DIR` is unset, `rm -rf $DIR/` becomes `rm -rf /`.
+If `DIR` is unset, `rm -rf "$DIR/"` becomes `rm -rf "/"`.
 Using `set -u` can make bash error when encountering unset variable.
 - Bash has caching between command name and file path of command.
 If you move one file in `$PATH` then using that command gives ENOENT.
 Refresh cache using `hash -r`
-- Using a variable unquoted will make its line breaks treated as space.
+- Using a variable unquoted will make spaces separate it into different arguments.
+Also it will make its line breaks treated as space.
 - `set -e` can make the script exit immediately when a sub-command fails, but it doesn't work inside function whose result is condition-checked (e.g. the left side of `||`, `&&`, condition of `if`).
 [See also](https://stratus3d.com/blog/2019/11/29/bash-errexit-inconsistency/)
 - `fork()` creates a new process that has only one thread.
 If another thread holds lock during forking, that lock will never release. `fork()` also has potential of security issues.
+- File name can contain `\n` `\r` `'`.
+File name can be invalid UTF-8.

 ### Backend-related